Tjphysicist/phil_topics/topics_README.txt

 Is it the duty of a learned man to pass on his knowledge to the less learned?
 How far must/can/should he go to ensure that others are as wise as him?
 Is violance neccesary?
 What is the right way to live, if there is any?
+What is the difference between dream/virtual reality (VR) and the real world, if VR were made to be exactly like real life, what reasons are there to pick one over the other?
+Putting the "gross-factor" aside, what of beastiality, is it rape or not (rape is when the other party does not concent in any way)?
+If everything I say is true, then how can I say that I am lying?
+Is there such a thing as the basic unit, i.e. a unit of space or matter or time (discuss all three seperately) beyond which the said object cannot be broken down more.
+(Contiguos vs Continuous).
+Did something ever exist, if so did it always exist?
+If something did not always exist, then at what point and why did it begin to exist?
+What is the nature of the Ultimate?
+(Wether it be God or the ultimate nature of the universe etc).
+What, if anything, is the essence of an object (say yourself, or perhaps the computer in front of you)?
+Define 'God'.